jrmi/ng-shared-object/README.md

 })
 ```
 ## Use it
-Inject shareObject in your controller
+Inject `shareObject` in your controller:

 ```javascript
 angular.module('modulename').controller('TheCtrl', function(sharedObject){